sqlparser/sqlflow_public/api/sqlflow_api_tutorial.md

 #### 2. Generate the data lineage

-Call this API by sending the SQL query and get the result including the data lineage.
+Call this API by sending the SQL query and get the result includes the data lineage.

 ```
 /gspLive_backend/sqlflow/generation/sqlflow